Barkie Birkie

 Dog Requirements

-• Waste is the dog owner’s responsibility and before or after the race it must be picked up immediately.
+• Waste is the dog owners responsibility and it must be picked up immediately

 Equipment Requirements